roganamy/hc-otel-challenge/README.md

 ./run
 ```

-This will run `docker compose` in daemon mode, to build and start all
+This will run `docker compose` in daemon mode, to build and start all app
-application services.
+services.
+It may take several minutes for the app to build and start the first
+time.

 ### Access the app

 If running locally, the app will be available at [http://localhost:10114]()
 GitHub Codespaces and GitPod will will be available at the URL provided in the
-terminal.
-You can also go to the Ports tab inside GitHub Codespaces or GitPod
+terminal by the run script.
+You can also go to the Ports tab inside GitHub
-to access the app which will be running on port 10114.
+Codespaces or GitPod to access the app which will be running on port 10114.

 ### Making changes